miguelcopp/redditUWP/README.md

 # Reddit Client

-A Reddit CLient to get the last top entries.
+A Reddit Client to get the top 50 entries from all the time.

 ## Technologies